hypy13/hy3/content/blog/a-comprehensive-guide-to-multi-timezone-support-in-django.md

 With this setup, we've made sure that every call to `timezone.now` will takes the user's specific timezone into account.
 When datetime objects are saved to the database, they are automatically converted to UTC.
 For example, in my case (UTC+1), if I input "6:00 pm" on the UI to record a time, it will be saved in the database as `5:00 pm` (though it will still be rendered as "6:00 pm" to me on the frontend).

-### Conclusion

-There you have it!
-Your Django app is now fully equipped to support multiple timezones.
-Thanks for embarking on this timezone adventure with me!

 ### Quick Tips and bits:

 If you need to create a timezone-aware datetime object manually, for example by combining a date and time, here's how you do it: